-Urgent Preservation of the Lalibela Churches
+Urgent preservation of the Lalibela Churches, Ethiopia

 Amhara region, Ethiopia